 Building connections: Year 6 lesson plan

-This lesson from Public Health England supports Year 6 pupils to understand that it's normal to feel lonely, and that there are strategies they can use to safely build connections with family, friends and their community.
+This lesson from Department of Health and Social Care (previously Public Health England), supports Year 6 pupils to understand that it's normal to feel lonely, and that there are strategies they can use to safely build connections with family, friends and their community.

 The resource contains a PowerPoint presentation with guidance for delivering the lesson, and a writing activity.
 There is also a video included for delivering the lesson.